Does 1 Corinthians 8:4–6 deny or affirm the existence of other gods?

 1. Idols don’t work

 Simply put, they are not inhabited by deities as their users suppose.
-Sympathetic representation, the principle that makes idolatry sensible, is false; cf. Jeremiah 10, noting in passing that v.
-11 of that passage presupposes the existence of other gods.
+The kind of sympathetic magic that supposedly makes idolatry work is actually false; cf. Jeremiah 10—noting in passing that verse 11 of that passage seems to presuppose the existence of other gods:

 2. The beings behind them are as nothing compared to God